 For the French subsidiaries, the pay rises are subject to annual negotiations within each structure.
-In 2016, the remunerations increased on average by 1%, all staff categories taken into account.

-For the French subsidiaries, there is a participation agreement, which did not generate any gross participation in 2016.
+In 2017, the remunerations increased on average by 1.45%, all staff categories taken into account.
+For some French subsidiaries, there is a participation agreement, which did not generate any gross participation in 2017.